MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

 # Options
 ## - MiniGameSetting
-- Fundamental settings of minigame
+- Fundamental settings of minigame (See api doc for Init value)
 - `settingFixed`: fix value: `minPlayerCount`, `maxPlayerCount`, `timeLimit`, `customData` (can't edit in config)
 - `passUndetectableEvent`: pass all event to minigame (must check event in detail (e.g. check player from event is playing current minigame))
 - `rankOrder`: rank order method by score